Norovirus vs Food Poisoning: What’s The Difference?

 Whether you have food poisoning or a stomach virus, you’re likely to feel better within 1 to 2 days without the need for medical intervention.
 However, it is always best to consult you GP if you start to feel worried or anxious about your stomach bug or food poisoning symptoms.

-Be Healthy hub to aid your recovery.
+Feel confident in knowing the differences between food poisoning and stomach flu?
+Well, you can find some more useful articles on our Be Healthy hub to aid your recovery.
 Read our article on how much water you should drink to stay healthy or head to our blog post on when to see a GP for your ailment.

-Medically reviewed by Llinos Connolly on November 2023.
+Medically reviewed in November 2023.